 What the Table Does Not Capture

-- HOA fees: Estimated at around $2,297 per year for a 2-bed apartment in this market, not deducted from the gross yields in the table above.
+- HOA fees: Estimated at around $2,300 per year for a 2-bed apartment in this market, not deducted from the gross yields in the table above.
 Luxury Midtown and Buckhead buildings often bill significantly more.

 - Capital appreciation: Houses usually outperform apartments on long-term value growth because you own the land.
-In Atlanta's growth corridors (East Atlanta, West End, intown infill), single-family land has compounded faster than condo prices over the past decade.
+In Atlanta's growth areas (East Atlanta, West End, intown infill), single-family land has compounded faster than condo prices over the past decade.

 - Renovation potential: Houses offer optionality such as basement conversions, ADUs, and additions that apartments cannot match.
 Atlanta's recent ADU-friendly zoning changes in some intown neighborhoods strengthen this case for houses.